frontcraft/fronthack-components/README.md

 ### Deployment

-To deploy a styleguide to https://frontcraft.github.io/fronthack-components/index.html, run a following command:
+To deploy a storybook to https://frontcraft.github.io/fronthack-components/index.html, run a following command:

 ```
-yarn build-storybook
+yarn deploy-storybook
 ```

-then push the changes to master branch.
-They will be autimatically deployed as GitHub Pages.

-Fronthack CLI uses the latest version of files in this repository, so if you introduce a changes in any component, Fronthack will treat them as a source of truth after they are pushed/merged to `master` branch.
+Fronthack CLI uses the latest version of files in this repository, so if you introduce a changes in any component, Fronthack will treat them as a source of truth after they will by pushed/merged to a `master` branch.